Excavation work to start at Bellevue home destroyed in landslide

 Harwood said the city’s investigation is necessary to respond to both the claims for damages and the ongoing lawsuit.

-The pipe behind the Surdi home was made out of asbestos cement, a popular building material in North America between 1940-1980, which makes up about 10%-20% of water mains in the U.S., according to estimates by the Environmental Protection Agency and industry groups.
+The pipe behind the Surdi home was made of asbestos cement, a popular building material in North America between 1940 and 1980, which makes up about 10%-20% of water mains in the U.S., according to estimates by the Environmental Protection Agency and industry groups.
 In Bellevue, asbestos cement makes up 40% of the city’s water system.

 Although the material is still used in other countries, and asbestos cement pipes can last decades without degrading, experts say the water pipes are more likely to fail catastrophically when they degrade rather than forming minor leaks.